 Double Bay is named for the sandy shoreline interrupted by a miniature point.
 It refers to the two geographical formations between Point Piper and Darling Point, which are interrupted by a miniature point in between.
 The eastern part is also known as Blackburn Cove.
 The locality was originally called Keltie Cove after the master of HMS Sirius.
 The present name came into use around 1821 when Governor.
 Lachlan Macquarie earmarked the bay as a site for a future Botanical Gardens.
 The gardens were planned and marked out before Macquarie left Sydney, but his successor, Major-General Sir Thomas Makdougall Brisbane, never finished the project.
 In the early years of the colony, Double Bay was used as shelter for fishermen who would regularly fish around the harbour.

 Tucked away on the top floor of this five-star Sydney hotel, InterContinental Sydney Double Bay Rooftop is an exclusive and vibrant summer destination offering panoramic views of Sydney harbour.
 The Rooftop pool and surrounding sun-lounges are available for the exclusive use of guests currently registered at the hotel, and may be accessed using your guest room key between 8.00am and 6.00pm daily.
-Recline on a striped sun lounge, take a dip in the pool or relax and enjoy the stunning view.
+Recline on a sun lounger, take a dip in the pool or relax and enjoy the stunning views over Sydney Harbour.
 Guests are welcome to have Room Service served to the Rooftop and charged to their room account.
 The Rooftop facilities include bathrooms, changing rooms; towels and sunscreen are provided for your comfort.
 The Rooftop bar & lounge operates through the summer season from October to March, and opens daily from 11am until one hour after sunset.
-Patrons from outside the hotel are welcome to enjoy the Rooftop bar and lounge.
+Patrons from outside the hotel are welcome to enjoy the Rooftop bar and seated area.
 Table reservations are accepted for a limited number of guests only, with catered packages available for group bookings of 10-20 guests.
 Use of the pool area is reserved for hotel guests only.
 The rooftop is a licensed area, and all children under 18 years must be accompanied by a responsible adult.
 Rooftop bar is an outdoor venue, and will close during inclement weather or when forecast winds or rain may result in risk to guests or staff members

 The interior design for the classic rooms references the design of the public areas to ensure continuity of design and detail.
 Lighter more contemporary furniture is set against framed elements making reference to the symmetry of the architecture.
 The design evokes a casual elegance and sophistication that is reflected across all interior spaces within the hotel.
 Architects: Bates Smart, Surry Hills.